Guidelines for COS Hearings

 Information from individual hearings that pertain to allegations regarding organizational misconduct may be shared with the hearing officer or the OAC conducting the hearings.
 Information from organizational hearings may be shared with the COS or hearing officer conducting individual hearings.
-The Office of Judicial Affairs may designate an appropriate College official(s) to attend any hearing as an observer for the purpose of collecting relevant information for a different hearing.
+The Office of Community Standards & Accountability may designate an appropriate College official(s) to attend any hearing as an observer for the purpose of collecting relevant information for a different hearing.
 In appropriate cases, the COS may hold a joint hearing, or partial hearing, with the OAC.
 Information from a hearing may be shared with a College approved health provider for the purposes of assessment or treatment; providers will be subject to the same confidentiality expectations applicable to hearing participants.

 Disclosure of Decisions

-The Office of Judicial Affairs will promptly notify students of outcomes of individual hearings.
+The Office of Community Standards & Accountability will promptly notify students of outcomes of individual hearings.
 Decisions of the COS and the hearing officers may be revealed to authorized College faculty and staff, to the responding student, and, in appropriate circumstances authorized by law, to the responding student's parents or guardian and the reporting student.
 The COS or the hearing officer may choose to comment publicly, in writing or otherwise, regarding the decision reached if, in the judgment of the COS or that hearing officer, the best interest of the community would be served by such a disclosure.
 If possible and appropriate, the anonymity of the student(s) involved will be protected.

 Requests for Review

 Requests for review may be made only on the basis of either or both of the following grounds:

 - Procedural error which has materially prejudiced the student's case;

 - Newly discovered information which, had it been available at the time of the hearing, would likely have affected the outcome either with regard to a finding of responsibility or with regard to the sanction imposed (if the information was not reasonably available to the student at the time of the proceeding).